The Internet Doesn’t Speak Sarcasm: SEO and Search Intent

 Comparatively, if you type “where to buy 2019 romper” into Google, you don’t have to worry about the search engine misinterpreting your tone.

 As a result, marketers can use black-and-white SEO search intent to their advantage.
 Search intent, in fact, contributes to your content’s SERP ranking.
 With SEO’s effectiveness on the rise, why not branch out and explore how you can better integrate intention-aware keywords into your content.

 Understanding Search Intent

-We have an example of search intent, but what is it, specifically?
+We have an example of SEO search intent, but what is it, specifically?

 Search intent describes consumers’ reasoning for making particular online searches.
 It covers: